ConnorReynoldsUK/ChronoGauge/README.md

 To train a model with a specified feature set and list of hyperparameters, we provide the script `train_model.py`.
 By default, the script will train a model using 17 cannonical circadain clock genes as features.

+## Saved models
+The ensemble of sub-models that were fit to the `data/expression_matrices/x_training.csv` RNA-seq expression matrix can be found within the following Hugging Face repositories:
+* [ChronoGauge ensemble for _Arabidopsis_ RNA-seq data] (https://huggingface.co/conjr94/ChronoGauge_RNAseq)
+* [ChronoGauge ensemble for _Arabidopsis_ ATH1 microarray data] (https://huggingface.co/conjr94/ChronoGauge_ATH1_microarray)
+* [ChronoGauge ensemble for _Arabidopsis_ AraGene microarray data] (https://huggingface.co/conjr94/ChronoGauge_AraGene_microarray)

+While all models were trained using only RNA-seq data, ensembles generated for microarray experiments included only gene features that are present within each platforms gene set.
+Each ensemble includes 100 models using feature sets geenrated by SFS.

 ## Dependencies